margo/specification/system-design/specification/identity/wfm-identity-profile.md

 spiffe://<trust-domain>/margo/wfm/<wfm-id>/client/<wfm-client-id>
 ```

-The `wfm-id` and `wfm-client-id` segments:
+The `wfm-client-id` segment:

-- MUST each be non-empty, consist only of [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986) unreserved characters, and MUST NOT be `.` or `..`; and
+- MUST be non-empty, MUST consist only of [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986) unreserved characters, and MUST NOT be `.` or `..`;
+- MUST be unique within the issuing WFM's namespace; and
+- MUST be stable for the lifetime of the relationship.

-- carry no meaning beyond naming the WFM and the client relationship: apart from the recognition checks defined in this profile, a WFM Client MUST NOT infer structure or attributes from their content.
+The `wfm-id` and `wfm-client-id` segments carry no meaning beyond naming the WFM and the client relationship: apart from the recognition checks defined in this profile, a WFM Client MUST NOT infer structure or attributes from their content.
 All comparisons of these segments are exact and case-sensitive, following SPIFFE path semantics.
 This SPIFFE ID is the canonical WFM Client identity within the Trust Domain.

 ### Identity Representation